Dfte/Easytube.py/README.md

 There is a <b>huge trick</b> in that part of the programm.
 In fact you can not predefine the resolutions that will be available for a video on YouTube (it will all depend of the source video resolution) so i had to hack something up :

--If you choose the (l)ow argument then the programm will check for the lowest resolution available that has a .mp4 extension and download it.
+-If you choose the (l)ow argument then the programm will check for the lowest resolution available that has a .mp4 extension and download it.<br>
 -If you choose the (m)edium argument then it will look for the 720p resolution.
-If it is not available it will download the 480p resolution.
+If it is not available it will download the 480p resolution.<br>
 -If you choose the (h)igh argument then it will download the highest resolution available (1080p or 720p).

 Whatever resolution you choose you will always end up with a .mp4 file.

 <h1>Playlist</h1>

 You can download an entire playlist very easily.
-Obviously you can choose between downloading the video (with sound) or only the audio part just by using the --format (sound or video).
 To download a playlist you will have to specify that the --format is playlist :

 <img src="https://github.com/Dfte/Easytube.py/blob/master/images/playlist.png"></img>
 <img src="https://github.com/Dfte/Easytube.py/blob/master/images/playlistdownloaded.png"></img>

 This time you will not be able to specify the resolution, it will automatically download the highest resolution availabe.
-However you can still convert the videos into .mp3 if you only want the audio part.
+However you can still convert the videos into .mp3 if you only want the audio part (using --convert).